NET ZERO HOUSEHOLD

 Switch your natural gas to renewable natural gas (RNG)

 If you live in the Philadelphia area and have natural gas heating with PGW, you can switch the kind of gas you use to renewable natural gas.
 RNG is gas harvested from above ground waste sources like landfills and water treatment plants, which means that it is not being drawn up from below ground through drilling or fracking and being added to the above ground carbon cycle.
 Rather, it is gas that is a waste byproduct of processes that are already taking place within the atmospheric carbon cycle system.
 For this reason, RNG is technically carbon neutral.
 That being said, this is only a temporary solution because there is not nearly enough RNG to supply the energy needs of the public if everyone were to switch.
 Society ultimately needs to electrify and make the sources of that electricity fully renewable.
 But while we are still in process switching away from natural gas, RNG is a good option.
-You can do it through the Energy Coop here
+You can do it through the Energy Coop here.

 Stage 2:

-Switch your hot water heater to a tankless electric
+Switch your hot water heater to a tankless electric or heat pump water heater

 Tank water heaters have to constantly keep a large tank of water hot (40 gallons is common).
 A tankless water heater only heats the water when you use it, which is much less wasteful.
 Powering your tankless heater with electricity, rather than gas, further decarbonizes you - as long as you are getting your electricity from a clean source (whether through rooftop solar or by choosing a clean energy provider).